Bill Cosby Found Guilty Of All Charges In Sexual Assault Retrial

 "I want to see a serial rapist convicted," another accuser, Heidi Thomas, told the court, as spectators gasped at the statement.

-Through it all, jurors had a front-row seat to the lawyerly slugfest that pitted three prosecutors from suburban Philadelphia against a throng of defense attorneys led by Los Angeles-based Tom Mesereau, who aggressively depicted Constand as a "con artist."
+Through it all, jurors had a front-row seat to the lawyerly slugfest that pitted three prosecutors from suburban Philadelphia against a throng of defense attorneys led by Los Angeles-based Mesereau, who aggressively depicted Constand as a "con artist."

 "You're going to be saying to yourself in this trial, 'What does she want from Bill Cosby?' " Mesereau said to jurors during opening statements.
 "You already know the answer: money, money and lots more money."